 You can request a tree for your street by:

 Your request will be assessed by our team and, if approved, added to our tree planting schedule for planting during the next planting season.
-While we endeavor to fulfil all tree planting requests as soon as possible, timing of the request and the availability of suitable nursery stock may mean that certain requests are delayed by a season.
+While we try to fulfil all tree planting requests as soon as possible, timing of the request and the availability of suitable nursery stock may mean that certain requests are delayed by a season.

 - Let us know if your tree is stressed or damaged so we can respond accordingly